 The Sally Hemings controversy

 Being a public figure, especially the President of the United States, often comes with scandal.
-And even though Jefferson is considered to be one of the most brilliant men who ever occupied the Presidency, he wasn’t immune to scandal.
+Even Jefferson, who’s considered one of the most brilliant men ever to occupy the Presidency, wasn’t immune to scandal.

 The first encounter between Jefferson and 16-year-old Sally was believed to have happened after 1787, when Sally accompanied Jefferson’s youngest daughter to Paris where a widowed Jefferson was serving as minister to France.
 Sally’s first son, Thomas Woodson, was likely born in 1790, right after Jefferson and Sally returned from France.

 There is no mention in historical records of Thomas Woodson living in the Monticello house.
 According to anecdotal evidence, he was sent away from the Monticello house as a young boy to a farm owned by a Woodson, where he took the Woodson name.